 The IEF present in the AMF shall generate report records, when it detects the following specific events or information for any UE:

-- Association of a 5G-GUTI to a SUPI, (this may also include SUCI to SUPI association).
+- Association of a 5G-GUTI to a SUPI (this may also include SUCI to SUPI association).

 - De-association of a 5G-GUTI from a SUPI.